-As a pet parent, we are always looking for the “perfect” chew toy.
+As pet parents, we are always looking for the “perfect” chew toy.
 To be perfect, it must be safe for our dog to chew, able to hold their interest, and hopefully one that won’t be destroyed too quickly.
 Finding the perfect chew can be quite a challenge, especially if you share your home with a dog that is an aggressive chewer.

 All of the antlers that Jeffers carries are 100% naturally shed North American deer and elk antlers.
 These antlers last extremely well, giving your dog many hours of chewing enjoyment.